Britain welcomes Spirit AeroSystems' purchase of Bombardier's Belfast site

-LONDON (Reuters) - British business minister Nadhim Zahawi on Thursday welcomed Spirit AeroSystems’ (SPR.N) purchase of Bombardier’s (BBDb.TO) plant in Belfast as great news for workers and a welcome investment in the United Kingdom.
+LONDON, Oct 31 (Reuters) - British business minister Nadhim Zahawi on Thursday welcomed Spirit AeroSystems’ purchase of Bombardier’s plant in Belfast as great news for workers and a welcome investment in the United Kingdom.

 Canada’s Bombardier said on Thursday it had agreed to sell its aerostructures business to Spirit for more than $700 million in cash and debt, including the Short Brothers Belfast plant which is the largest high-tech manufacturer in Northern Ireland with a workforce of around 3,500.